James S. Thompson House

 The James S. Thompson House is a historical home located just outside New Boston, in Mercer County, Illinois.
+The house and four contributing outbuildings were added to the National Register of Historic Places in 2002.

+Architecture

-The two story brick Italianate house was completed in 1862, built by James S. Thompson, a successful local businessman.
+The James S. Thompson House is a two-story brick Italianate structure, and was completed in 1862, built by James S. Thompson, a successful local businessman.
 The property includes several outbuildings constructed at the same time as the house, including a wash house, wood storage house, and a privy, all made of brick.
 A wooden barn and wooden children's playhouse were also built by 1862.